 Google is making changes to how both organic and paid listings look in the...

 In the Search With Candour podcast, Mark Williams-Cook and I have previously covered the issue of click fraud in PPC advertising.
-For those who want to get up to speed and listen to the podcasts, you can listen to episodes 11 and 50 here, where we discuss the issue of dubious, low-quality traffic in detail and what you can do about it.
+For those who want to get up to speed and listen to the podcasts, you can listen to the following episodes on the topic: 11 - Combating PPC Fraud and 50 - Google Guest Post Crackdown, where we discuss the issue of dubious, low-quality traffic in detail and what you can do about it.

 In both those episodes, I discussed some of the measures I had been carrying out to better track and mitigate click fraud, in order to improve overall performance for my clients’ accounts, save money, and more effectively avoid fraudulent traffic from impacting future performance.

 In this article, I will share a few examples of Google Analytics segments you can use to better track and identify fraudulent click sources, as well as share a sneak peek into the click fraud tool I have been developing, which works by automatically identifying and reporting on suspected click fraud on the Display Network, whilst also highlighting high-quality placements where there is potential for a greater profit or lead generation.

 If you are simply interested in creating some Segments I have been using or you just want a sneak peek into the tool I am working on to combat click fraud, please click here to skip through all the preamble!
 Otherwise, continue reading for a crash course in click fraud on the Display Network.

 Please note that I use the term “click fraud” as an umbrella term, but really it covers all manner of nasty traffic, including accidental clicks, deliberate ad clicking from competitors, as well as fraudulent traffic generated by humans or bots for financial gain.
 Mark and I previously used the term “sh!t traffic” in one of the podcasts, but I’ll avoid using that here :D